 How to use Outcome, Role and Interaction (ORI) to design AI Agents for your organization

-In the rapidly evolving landscape of artificial intelligence, designing effective requires a structured methodology that balances complexity with predictability.
+In the rapidly evolving landscape of artificial intelligence, designing effective agent workflow systems requires a structured methodology that balances complexity with predictability.
 The ORI (Outcome > Role > Interaction) design approach offers a systematic framework for architecting AI agent workflows that are both powerful and practical.

 The ORI design approach follows a hierarchical structure where each element builds upon the previous: